gobeyondidentity/developer-docs/guides/integrate-drupal.md

 ### Display login button on user login form

 There are two ways to do this.
-You can either add a block provided by module, or configure the **openID button display in user login form** in Settings.
+You can either add a block provided by the module, or configure the **openID button display in user login form** in Settings.
+The easiest option is to configure the Settings.

 Choose the option that works best for your site: